 Indigenous Health Research

 Welcome to the NOSM University guide for researchers wishing to connect with Indigenous Communities to conduct health research.
-Following the Indigenous Research Gathering 2016 and on the recommendation of the members attending that Gathering the Research Office has developed a list of recommendations and guidance documents for Researchers.
+Following the Indigenous Research Gathering 2016 and on the recommendation of the members attending that Gathering the Research and Graduate Studies Office has developed a list of recommendations and guidance documents for Researchers.

 Prior to considering a health research project that includes Indigenous communities of Northern Ontario affiliated with the Northern Ontario School of Medicine (NOSM) researchers will need to develop a relationship with the community to determine if the community is receptive to participating in the research.
 Researchers are reminded that working through the ceremony with the community and community Elders provides an opportunity for respectful relationships.

 From the Research Gathering Summary the following four elements are necessary to keep in the forefront in considering Indigenous Community-Based Research:

 The community is at the heart of any research study and for research to have a positive impact it must address issues that are meaningful and relevant to the community.
 It is important to develop a collaborative, participative and meaningful approach that connects researchers with community priorities and connects communities to researchers who have been successful in conducting research with Indigenous communities.

 Researchers need to be aware and have a good understanding of the history, language, and culture of the Indigenous communities they are working with.
 They must also have a good understanding of how research has not always been beneficial to Indigenous communities.
 In keeping the community at the heart of any research, it is important that research projects also provide opportunities for Indigenous communities to build on their understanding of research and that the project itself supports capacity building of Indigenous researchers.